pgbouncer/pgbouncer/doc/config.md

     %include filename

-If the file name is not absolute path it is taken as relative to current working directory.
+If the file name is not an absolute path, it is taken as relative to the current working directory.